 Certificate-based authentication uses a digital certificate to authenticate users, but beyond that also machines, devices and IoT endpoints (using “something they have”).
 Advantages include ease of use – often happening automatically without the intervention of the user – and mutual authentication of the user or device to the network or system and vice versa.

 Due to the sheer number of connected users and devices, and the increase in cloud-based services, secure identification and authentication are business-critical nowadays.
-Simple passwords are not sufficient anymore to get access to a network, system, resource or application, and regulations and industry-specific standards have come into place that require stronger authentication mechanisms.
+Simple passwords are not sufficient anymore to get access to a network, system, resource or application.
+Regulations and industry-specific standards have come into place that require stronger authentication mechanisms.

 Major concepts around authentication defined